What has Labour said about stamp duty?

 On top of this, we can expect SDLT tax receipts to rise from 1 April 2025 (when the nil-rate thresholds return to their previous levels).

-According to the OBR, temporary SDLT tax relief measures have cost the government £1 billion per year, on average.
-In theory, this means the government could fill almost 5% of its £22 billion ‘black hole’ simply by letting stamp duty thresholds return to their usual levels on 1 April 2025, as currently planned.
+According to the OBR, the temporary SDLT tax relief measures introduced in 2022 have cost the government £1 billion per year, on average.

 The problem with stamp duty

 While stamp duty is a decent revenue raiser for the government, critics say it causes stagnation in the property market and dampens growth, thereby counteracting its economic benefits.
-Just this month, the Organisation for Economic Co-operation and Development (OECD) suggested the government consider scrapping the tax entirely.
+As recently as last month, the Organisation for Economic Co-operation and Development (OECD) suggested the government consider scrapping the tax entirely.

 Of course, less supply means higher prices – bad news when the country is in the midst of a housing crisis.
 Stamp duty also unfairly penalises those who live in areas like London, where house prices are significantly higher than the national average.